 I’ve struggled with suicidal thoughts before.
 If I get close to this major depression again, I’m afraid I won’t survive it.

-I understand how frightening it can be to feel close to ending your life.
+We understand how frightening it can be to feel close to ending your life.
 But, you have survived, and you are more resilient than you know.
-As we work together, I will respect your needs and work at a pace that feels comfortable to you.
-If you feel yourself falling to the bottom of that well again, I will be there with you.
-I will bring all the knowledge, skills, and tools I have to help you build a ladder that can serve you now and through the future.
+As we work together, we will respect your needs and work at a pace that feels comfortable to you.
+If you feel yourself falling to the bottom of that well again, we will be there with you.
+We will bring all the knowledge, skills, and tools we have to help you build a ladder that can serve you now and through the future.
 With help, you can climb out of the depths of depression and find a route to the light.

 I know I need help with my depression, but it feels selfish to dedicate time to myself.